 But when a child grows up in an upper-middle-class family, they may develop a sense of entitlement if they don’t understand other economic situations.
 Volunteering isn’t the only way to teach these lessons, but it can help.

 Volunteering at a food bank or a children’s club in an impoverished area can help your teenager understand and empathize with the struggles of children who grow up with fewer financial privileges.
+Also, volunteering in a timebanking community would help them understand the value of reciprocity and respect for others.

 In a similar way, volunteering at a nursing home or animal shelter can help reinforce important characteristics like empathy and patience.